VoliApp/Info/README.md

 # Voli

 What?
 Uhm, yeah, I'll revive, remake and rebrand the unofficial Alles Micro I was making a few months ago.
+This is the organization that I'm going to use to publish the source code.
+Currently there are no public repos but once there's a version worth publishing, the source code will be public :)

 Why?